District Board of Trustees (Policy 1.010)

 - Meeting of the Board - Regular meetings, special meetings, and workshops of the Board shall be held at the administrative headquarters of the College unless the Board designates another location.
 If another location is designated, public notice shall be given at least ten days prior to the time of the meeting unless an emergency situation arises that requires immediate attention.

 - Special meetings and workshops of the Board can also be called.
 The call of a special meeting shall also require that two days written notice of the time and purpose of the meeting be given to all Board members and to the President.
-Workshops may be held by the Board to study specific items related to the College and no minutes or actions shall be taken by the Board at a workshop.
+Workshops may be held by the Board to study specific items related to the College and no actions shall be taken by the Board at a workshop.

 - Meetings of the Board shall comply with the relevant provisions of Chapters 120 and 286 Florida Statutes.